andrejpk/monitor-metrics-bridge/README.md

 # Azure Monitor Metrics Extract Sample

-This sample demonstrates extracting Azure Monitor metrics data using the Azure RM Fluent C# SDK with .NET Core.
+This sample demonstrates extracting Azure Monitor metrics data using the Azure RM Fluent C# SDK with .NET Core and sending it to a PowerBI data endpoint for live dashboards.

 ## Usage